equinor/radix-public-site/examples/radix-example-oauth-proxy/README.md

 ]
 ```

 To grant a AD user or group a **role**, in the APIs Azure AD app, go to "Overview" and click the link for "Manage application in local directory".
 This will open Enterprise application overview of the app we're working on.
-Go to "Users and Groups" -> "Add User" -> select an AD group your part of (e.g. `Radix Playground Users`) and grant it the **role** "Admin".
+Go to "Users and Groups" -&gt; "Add User" -&gt; select an AD group your part of (e.g. `Radix Playground Users`) and grant it the **role** "Admin".

 Important: Users who are not part of the AD group you granted the Radix role to, will still be able to authenticate, get a valid access token, and get access to the Client.
 It's up to the API to authorize based on the **role**.
 This enable the possibility to limit API calls based on which **role** a user has.